streetpea/chiaki-ng/docs/setup/configuration.md

         For `Action on Disconnect`, choose `Ask` (the default) to get prompted (use the touchscreen to respond to prompt window) about putting your PlayStation to sleep when you close your session with ++ctrl+q++ (you will add this shortcut as part of you controller configuration in [controller section](controlling.md){target="_blank" rel="noopener"}).

         If you prefer, you can also use `Enter Sleep Mode` to automatically put your PlayStation console to sleep as soon as you close your session with ++ctrl+q++

+### HDR (High Dynamic Range)

+HDR is now supported when you select the `H265 HDR (PS5 only)` codec option.
+For HDR to work you need to:

+1. Use an HDR device such as the Steam Deck OLED or an OLED monitor attached to an LCD Steam Deck for streaming (non-HDR device will still work but use [tonemapping](https://mixinglight.com/color-grading-tutorials/whats-tone-mapping/){target="_blank" rel="noopener"} instead of outputting HDR)
+2. Connect your PS5 to a device such as an HDR TV or monitor (depending on the connected HDR TV/monitor it may also need to be turned on for the PS5 to output HDR.
+You can test the PS5 is outputting HDR by going to a game that has HDR settings in the menu such as Cyberpunk 2077 or Ghost of Tsushima and seeing if the game will let you adjust those)
+3. Select H265 HDR (PS5 only) as your codec option
+4. Launch via gamescope (i.e., game mode on the Steam Deck)

 ## Performance of Chiaki/`chiaki4deck`